lijunjun13/learngit/readme.txt

-kkkkkkgiiiiiit is a version control tool;
+hhhhhere is the master branch kkkkkkgiiiiiit is a version control tool;